 - 1 tbsp vegetable or grape seed oil

 - 2 tbsp + 1/2 cup dijon mustard, divided

 - 16 ounces ground beef, at least 90% lean (preferably 96% lean)

 - 8 ounces Italian sausage, hot (spicy) or sweet (mild)

-- 1–3 tsp tobacco or hot sauce (to taste)
+- Tabasco or hot sauce (optional, to taste)

 - Preheat the oven to 400 degrees.
-Line the bottom of a broiler pan with foil for easy clean-up.
-Spray the rack of the broiler pan with non-stick spray.
+If using a broiler pan to bake your meatloaf, line the bottom of the pan with foil and spray the boiler rack with non-stick spray for easy clean-up.

-- Dump the meatloaf mixture onto the broiler rack and shape into a loaf that’s approximately 10-11 inches long and 5 inches wide.
+- If using a meatloaf pan, add the meatloaf mixture to the pan, pressing it down into an even layer.
+If using a broiler pan, dump the meatloaf mixture onto the broiler rack and shape into a loaf that’s approximately 8-9 inches long and 4-5 inches wide.
 Pat together with your hands so it forms a cohesive, sturdy loaf.

-- In a small bowl, stir the remaining 1/2 cup of ketchup with the dijon mustard and brown sugar.
+- In a small bowl, stir the remaining 1/2 cup of ketchup with the remaining 1/2 cup dijon mustard and brown sugar.
+Add a couple dashes of Tabasco sauce if you like.
 Spread about 2/3 of the glaze over the top of the meatloaf, spreading it all the way to the edges.

 - Bake for 30 minutes.
 Remove from the oven and spread the remaining glaze over the top of the meatloaf.
 Bake for another 25-35 minutes, until a meat thermometer plunged into the center of the loaf registers 160 degrees.